toniclecb/springbootregistration/readme.md

 - PlatformTransactionManager because we need instance it with correct EntityManagerFactory (from LocalContainerEntityManagerFactoryBean).

 See the MySqlConfig.java file, there are comments about all the annotations used there.

+**Repository**

+We create the interfaces repositories RegisterH2Repository and RegisterRepository (mysql) to manage the database operations.
+They extend from JpaRepository and are empty interfaces, because Spring Data will find this interface and automatically create an implementation for it.
+Only by creating this interfaces we will have access to various methods (findAll, findAllById, getById, count, delete, save, etc.) to manage our entities without write any code.